 the Rocket Fund for Emergency Medical Care

 Buster is doing well with his foster family.
 He is on crate rest and getting leg stretches multiple times throughout the day.
 He's happy and eating well.
-He'll have his surgery staples removed next week, followed by physical therapy.
+He had his surgery staples removed, and we are waiting to hear when he will begin physical therapy.